IRONDEQUOIT CORONAVIRUS RESOURCE PAGE:

 For additional information on New York’s plan to reopen and how industries are categorized please visit: https://forward.ny.gov/industries-reopening-phase

 New York State continues to increase testing capacity for COVID-19 on a daily basis.
 Testing is crucial to ensuring that people are able to receive the care they need, as well as limiting the exposure to non-affected individuals.

 To find a test site near you, please visit: https://coronavirus.health.ny.gov/find-test-site-near-you

-A State of Emergency has been declared for the Town of Irondequoit, effective 10AM Today (March 17th).
+The Town of Irondequoit remains in a State of Emergency.
 This will allow Town Government to respond to the COVID-19 outbreak in the most efficient manner possible, particularly as it relates to the procurement and delivery of necessary goods and services.

 Unlike past emergency declarations issued during major weather events, or after our DPW Fire in 2017, there are no accompanying Town emergency orders that require the community's compliance.
 This declaration does underscore the need for our community to obey the various State emergency orders that have been issued by the Governor, as well as the President's advisories issued yesterday, relative to social distancing.

 As of May 21st, most Town offices remain closed.
 Starting May 26th, Town offices will be open to the public, with new protocols in place.
 To keep our community and our staff safe, we will be asking residents to make appointments in advance to limit the number of individuals inside Town facilities at any given time.
 Please reference the department guides below, and if you have questions about available services, please contact the appropriate office ahead of time for appropriate guidance and scheduling of appointments.
 We appreciate your patience and partnership with these new protocols as we continue through the new coronavirus public health crisis.